Step 5: Submit the Windows Store device app

 This topic describes how to submit your Windows Store device app to the Windows Store dashboard.
-Before submitting your app, review the submission sequence section in Building Windows Store device apps for Windows 8.1.
+Before submitting your app, review the submission sequence section in Building Windows Store device apps.
 This topic is part of a step-by-step series.
 See Build a Windows Store device app step-by-step for the introduction.

 A Windows Store device app is a special kind of Windows Store app that device manufacturers create to serve as a companion to their internal or peripheral device.
 By using device metadata, device apps can run privileged operations, such as device update.
 For more info about Windows Store device apps, see Meet Windows Store device apps.